Esther2504/PhotoEditor/README.md

 # Photo editor

-Small project made with React where you can upload an image and change the brightness, contrast, orientation, etc.
+Small app made with React where you can upload an image and change the brightness, contrast, orientation, etc.